ajayp944/xt-final-project/README.md

 #
 # Set up Project
-## In terminal goto server folder and run command npm run start
+## In terminal navigate to server folder and run command npm run start
-## In terminal goto root and run command npm run start
+## In terminal navigate to root and run command npm run start